School of Education, Room 240

 Boulder, CO 80309

 Michele Moses is Professor of Educational Foundations, Policy and Practice, faculty fellow of the Center for Values and Social Policy and the National Center for Education Policy, and affiliate faculty of Ethnic Studies and of Women’s and Gender Studies.
-She has served as Associate Dean for Graduate Studies of the School of Education since 2011.
+She is the Faculty Director of the professional Master’s program in Higher Education.
+After serving as Associate Dean for Graduate Studies of the School of Education from 2011 to 2018, she is now serving as CU Boulder’s Associate Vice Provost for Faculty Affairs.

-Professor Moses teaches courses such as Higher Education in the US, Theoretical Issues in Education Policy, Philosophy of Education, and Gender Issues in Education.
+Professor Moses teaches courses such as Higher Education in the United States, Theoretical Issues in Education Policy, Philosophy of Education, and Gender Issues in Education.

-Her work has appeared in journals such as American Educational Research Journal, Educational Researcher, Harvard Educational Review, and Journal of Social Philosophy.
+Professor Moses has been a Fulbright New Century Scholar, was awarded CU Boulder’s Hazel Barnes Prize, and was selected as a Fellow of the American Educational Research Association.
+Her work has appeared in journals such as American Educational Research Journal, Educational Researcher, Harvard Educational Review, Journal of Higher Education, and Journal of Social Philosophy.
 She has presented her work in Brazil, Canada, Mexico, Switzerland, and the United States.
 In addition, Dr. Moses is the author of Embracing Race: Why We Need Race-Conscious Education Policy (Teachers College Press, 2002), co-editor of Affirmative Action Matters: Creating Opportunities for Students around the World (Routledge, 2014), and Living with Moral Disagreement: The Enduring Controversy about Affirmative Action (University of Chicago Press, 2016).

 Professor Moses’ editorial experience includes a current term as Associate Editor for Educational Theory, a term as Associate Editor for the Section on Social and Institutional Analysis of the American Educational Research Journal, Reviews Editor for the Journal of Philosophy of Education, and the Editorial Advisory Board Member of Education Policy Analysis Archives.
 She currently serves on AERA’s Executive Board, AERA Council, and as a fellow of the National Education Policy Center.